h3xp/RickDangerousUpdate/README.md

 # Easy Installation & Usage (recommended)

 The easiest way to run the updater is directly from the retropie.
-Just copy and paste the following command in a terminal on your raspberrypi (replace [URL] with a URL to the mega storage containing the updates):
+Just copy and paste the following command in a terminal on your raspberrypi (replace [URL] with a link to the mega storage containing the updates):

 ```
-bash <(curl "https://raw.githubusercontent.com/h3xp/RickDangerousUpdate/main/run.sh" -s -N) [link]
+bash <(curl "https://raw.githubusercontent.com/h3xp/RickDangerousUpdate/main/run.sh" -s -N) [URL]
 ```

 ![A short gif showing a demo of the tool in use.](demo.gif)